Luigi Tenco: Tributes

-Shortly after Tenco's death, his friend and songwriter Fabrizio De André wrote the song Preghiera in gennaio (A prayer in January) for him, in which he describes a benevolent God welcoming those who committed suicide into Heaven in spite of the moral condemnation of the bigots.
+Shortly after Tenco's death, his friend and songwriter Fabrizio De André wrote the song Preghiera in gennaio (A prayer in January) for him, in which he describes a benevolent God welcoming those who committed suicide into Heaven despite the moral condemnation of the bigots.

 In 1974, the Tenco Award was established, and has been held every year since in Sanremo.
 Many of the most renowned Italian singer-songwriters from the 1970s explicitly declared Tenco's influence on their work.
 Francesco De Gregori's album Bufalo Bill of 1976 contained a song, "Festival", about Tenco's suicide; it points out the hypocrisy with which the music establishment tried to minimize the dramatic event, to let the show go on.

 In 1999, the play Solitudini – Luigi Tenco e Dalida, written and directed by Maurizio Valtieri, was performed in Rome.

-French journalist and novelist Philippe Brunel wrote a fiction book, La nuit de San Remo ("The night of Sanremo"), in which he dramatises the arduous search for truth about Tenco's death.
+French journalist and novelist Philippe Brunel wrote a fiction book, La nuit de San Remo ("The night of Sanremo"), in which he dramatises the arduous search for the truth about Tenco's death.

 In 2005, the French television channel TV5 carried a full-length dramatisation of the love affair between Tenco and Dalida.
 Tenco was played by Alessandro Gassman, and Dalida by Sabrina Ferilli.